 Ingredients: Chicken breasts, olive oil, lemon juice, rosemary, salt, pepper.

-Directions: Marinate the chicken in olive oil, lemon juice, rosemary, salt, and pepper for at least 1 hour.
-Preheat the grill to medium heat and grill the chicken for 6-7 minutes on each side, or until fully cooked.
+Directions: Marinate chicken in oil, lemon juice, rosemary, salt, and pepper for at least 1 hour.
+Heat grill to medium and cook chicken 6–7 minutes each side or until done.

 4.1.3 Grilled Vegetables